aelefebv/nellie/README.md

 - Mac Metal GPU-acceleration coming... eventually.

 ## Usage
-The sample dataset shown below is in the repo, and can be downloaded [here](https://github.com/aelefebv/nellie/tree/main/sample_data).
+The sample dataset shown below is in the repo if you want to play around without, and can be downloaded [here](https://github.com/aelefebv/nellie/tree/main/sample_data).

 https://github.com/aelefebv/nellie/assets/26515909/05199fed-ed8c-4237-b3ba-0a3f4cdcb337